eliben/radgrad/README.md

 Each time `grad` is
-invoked, it increments a (global) box level, and decrements it when the derivative calculation is done.
-For nested invocations of `grad` as in `grad1(grad1(f))`, the innermost `grad1` (calculating the first derivative) will create boxes with level 1, while the outer `grad1` (calculating the second derivative) with level 2. `wrap_primitive` is adjusted to box all arguments at the highest level of any argument - to ensure that existing lower-level `Box`es are put into other `Box`es.
-This prevents mixing up of computational graphs between the different orders of derivatives.
+invoked, it increments a (global) box level, and decrements it when the derivative calculation is fully done.
+For nested invocations of `grad` as in `grad1(grad1(f))`, the innermost `grad1` (calculating the first derivative) will create boxes with level 1, while the outer `grad1` (calculating the second derivative) with level 2. `wrap_primitive` is adjusted to box all arguments at the highest level of any argument - to ensure that existing lower-level `Box`es are put into other `Box`es (because the computation arguments will be incoming at the highest box level).
+This prevents mixing up computational graphs between the different orders of derivatives.

-Once again, use a graphical diff between the `radgrad.py` files of parts 1 and 2 to see the full difference.
+This technique is borrowed from [Autograd](https://github.com/hips/autograd).
+The [JAX](https://github.com/jax-ml/jax) framework generalizes it to a nesting of different "interpreters" that all compose (e.g. `grad` and other things like `vmap`).
+See the [autodidax doc](https://jax.readthedocs.io/en/latest/autodidax.html) for more details on this.

 [^1]: Part 2 also adds a `grad1` helper - it just wraps `grad` to return a single derivative instead of a list; this results in nicer code when we want to